startsUp/PanPals/README.md

 - Majority of the Numerical data was just scaled using standard scaling to avoid any

 ### Heuristics - Ranking Medical Conditions
 The healthcare students on our team decided it was best if patients with not only similar conditions are grouped together but also people with highest risk factor to COVID-19 are grouped together.
 To provide this metric, they identified all conditions and graded them based on severity.
-This helped our clustering algorithm to group patients that are/were by their condition's risk factor to COVID.
+This helped our clustering algorithm a valuable data point that it would not have been able to identify.

 ## Creating Clusters - Unsupervised K-Mean / Spectral Clustering
 Once we had the data encoded, we decided to employ K means and Spectral clustering algorithms to create clusters of 50.
 We reasonsed that these algorithms would do fairly well since it relies on the principle that the "cluster center" (the arithmetic mean of all the points belonging to the cluster) is closer to its own cluster center than to other cluster centers.
 We found that spectral clustering gave a better and more relevant grouping.